shakespete/redux/Redux Notes.md

 Provider is a component that takes the store as a prop and wraps the top-level component in your app—in this case, App.
 Any child component rendered within Provider can access the Redux store, no matter how deeply it’s nested.

  <h3>mapStateToProps</h3>
  Note that the name mapStateToProps is a convention, not a requirement.
 The name stuck for a reason: because it’s an effective descriptor of the role of this function.
-State refers to the data in the store, and props are what get passed to the connected component.
-Whatever you return from mapStateToProps will be passed to your component as props.
+State refers to the data in the store, and props are what get passed to the connected component. <strong>Whatever you return from mapStateToProps will be passed to your component as props.</strong>

 <h3>dispatch</h3>
 You know that the store is extremely protective of its data.
 It only provides one way to update state — dispatching an action. dispatch is part of the store’s API, and connect conveniently provides this function to your component as a prop. dispatch accepts an action object as an argument.